The rigorous Internship Preparation Seminar helps students like Jenisa Caban '18 build the skills they need to land coveted placements.

 Internship Preparation Seminar

-The emphasis on experiential learning in the Adelphi University’s strategic plan and the growing practical importance of internships in the student’s collegiate career necessitates a more formal and structured approach to preparing the student for the challenges that lie ahead.
+The growing importance of internships and other forms of experiential learning during a student’s college career calls for a structured approach to preparing for the challenges that lie ahead.

-Internship Preparation Seminar (0137-299) is a 1-credit, Pass/Fail course offered in several sessions during the week each semester (you only enroll in one of those sessions).
-It is designed to achieve better learning and experiential results through a hands-on, interactive approach for students to adequately prepare and qualify for an internship.
-It is not a competitor to existing departmental/school-sponsored internship courses, but acts as a foundational preparation prior to receiving an internship.
+The Internship Preparation Seminar (0137-299) or IPS, is a one-credit, Pass/Fail course designed so that students adequately prepare and qualify for an internship and achieve more robust experiential learning.
+It is not a competitor to existing departmental internship courses, but acts as a foundational preparation for both.

 Course Goals and Objectives